Back road: In the United States

-In North Carolina, where they are also referred to as "blue roads," back roads are one- or two-laned roads off of larger roads, such as parkways, and are often made of gravel.
+In North Carolina, where they are also referred to as "blue roads," back roads are one- or two-laned roads off larger roads, such as parkways, and are often made of gravel.
 Many back roads in North Carolina were created when the state's rural transportation system began investing in urban factories to relocate to rural areas.
 This created a system of back roads that allowed for factories to disperse away from busy urban areas.
 This was done in the late 1940s under Governor Kerr Scott and was known as the states rural farm-to-market road system.
 The idea for the farm-to-market road system was to connect farms out in rural areas to the markets in which they sold their produce, which would allow for easy transportation for those who transported their goods to market places.
 Ultimately these types of roads became state highways or nice quality roads, but the importance of their beginnings is that they began as rural back-roads for agricultural purposes.

 In Vermont, the Natural Resources Conservation Service has established the Better Back Roads program to help towns and organizations deal with road-related soil erosion problems through grants.
 Both paved and unpaved back roads are eligible for these grants, which seek to protect water quality from sediment accumulation caused by road and ditch erosion.